-Our activity promotes Walking and Hiking as 'Naturally awe-inspiring'- to highlight the fact that our diverse landscapes, wildlife and environments are not found anywhere else in the world.
+We promote Walking and Hiking through our activity, highlighting our diverse landscapes, wildlife and environments are not found anywhere else in the world.

 With hundreds of walks and hikes across the country to suit all abilities, including guided options, this sector can appeal to a wide range of international visitors.